An Ending – and a Beginning

 I went back to school at this late stage in the game for a reason.
 I wanted to get my community-building message out into the world in the most effective way possible which would prove challenging with only a bachelor’s degree.
 When I learned I could earn a Masters of Organizational Management degree at Crandall University (in town) in less than two years, the decision to apply was a no-brainer.

 I had no idea how much work was involved in getting a Master’s degree; I had no idea how much I would learn about community, about the world, about the evolution of community in tandem with the human race; I had no idea that my classmates would have such a profound impact on my education.

-In the last month of my program, I took on 4 Research & Development projects, working for free in exchange for feedback, testimonials, and (hopefully good) referrals.
-The results from the first completed project are here.
+In the last month of my program, I took on 3 Research & Development projects, working for free in exchange for feedback, testimonials, and (hopefully good) referrals.
+The results from the first two completed projects are here.
 As well, see a visual of the results of the survey participants completed before and after the program here!

 Photo: My father, my daughter and I at my graduation!